Officer in Charge (Philippines): Philippine National Police

 In the Philippine National Police an Officer in Charge is different from an acting official in terms on how they gained the position.
-For example, Deputy Director for Operations General Leonardo Espina became the OIC Police Chief when Director General Alan Purisima was suspended and Deputy Director for Administration Felipe Rojas retired.
+For example, deputy director for Operations General Leonardo Espina became the OIC Police Chief when Director General Alan Purisima was suspended and deputy director for Administration Felipe Rojas retired.
 An acting official gained position by appointment of a higher authority.

 When Oscar Albayalde went to non-duty status, the first chief to do so, amidst a controversy he was implicated in, Lt.
 Gen. Archie Gamboa, the Deputy Chief for Administration assumed the post of OIC of the police.
 Non-duty status is a status in the police similar to an employee on a terminal leave.
 Albayalde resigned from his position as chief while remaining a member of the police force until November 8, 2019, which is when he will reach the mandatory retirement age of 56.
 While on non-duty status, Albayalde retains his four star (Police General) rank which meant his successor will not be able to hold the same rank while Albayalde is still on non-duty status.
-On March 8, 2022 one day before the 2022 National and Local Elections, PGen.
+On May 8, 2022, one day before the 2022 National and Local Elections, PGen.
 Dionardo Carlos finished his term as Chief, PNP upon reaching the mandatory retirement age of 56.
 He was replaced by the Deputy Chief for Operations PLtGen.
-Vicente Danao Jr. who was appointed by President Rodrigo Roa Duterte as the OIC of the PNP until President Ferdinand R. Marcos Jr. appointed PGen.
+Vicente Danao Jr. who was appointed by President Rodrigo Roa Duterte as the OIC of the PNP until President Bongbong Marcos appointed PGen.
 Rodolfo Azurin Jr. as the New Chief, PNP.
+On August 26, 2025, PGen.
+Nicolas D. Torre III was hereby relieved from his position as Chief, PNP per directive of President Ferdinand R. Marcos Jr. through Executive Secretary Lucas P. Bersamin.
+PLTGEN.
+Jose Melencio C. Nartatez, the Commander of Area Police Command - Western Mindanao was hereby appointed as the Officer in Charge of the PNP.

 Office of the President

-During the administration of presidents Arroyo, Aquino III, and Duterte, the Executive Secretary is hereby designated as the Officer in Charge of the Office of the President when the President is out of the country for an Official State or Working Visit.
-During the administration of President Bongbong Marcos, the vice president of the Philippines is designated as Officer in Charge when the President is on Official State or Working Visit.
+During the administration of presidents Arroyo, Aquino III, and Duterte, the Executive Secretary is hereby designated as the Officer in Charge of the Office of the President when the President is out of the country for an Official State or Working Visit while the vice presidency remains as such.
+During the administration of President Bongbong Marcos, it was theorized that Vice President Sara Duterte would be designated as Officer in Charge whenever the president is out of the country.